perladvent/perldotcom/content/article/why-should-you-join-cpan-prc.md

 The CPAN Pull Request Challenge (PRC) aims to improve the quality of code on [CPAN](https://www.cpan.org/), the online archive of Perl modules, by having participants submit pull requests to CPAN module authors.

 Every month participants are assigned a new module to improve, and submit [pull requests](https://help.github.com/articles/about-pull-requests/) to the module repo on GitHub.
-Participants are not competing with each other, rather The "challenge" is to keep up with your monthly assignments.
+Participants are not competing with each other, rather the "challenge" is to keep up with your monthly assignments.

-### How to signup
+### How to sign up

 You can join as an individual or as a team.
 A team could be your company, you and a few friends, or your local Perl Mongers group.